 Located adjacent to the Victorian border, the Naracoorte Caves in the southeastern region of South Australia is one of the most popular and highly-visited tourist sites in the Mount Gambier region.
 Naracoorte Caves is also a World Heritage spot because of its two non-contiguous fossil sites.

-The Naracoorte Caves are one of the many historic and geological significant sites close to Mount Gambier.
+The Naracoorte Caves are one of the many historic and geologically significant sites close to Mount Gambier.
 Stretched over 305 hectares of landscape, the Naracoorte Caves National Park includes caves, local flora and a series of coastal dune ridges located parallel to the South Australian coastline.

 Naracoorte Caves National Park Attraction Prices, Map & Cafe, SA